• Skip to primary navigation

 Collage of 4 steps showing soaking nuts, spices.

-3) After the soaking time, drain the soaking water from the almond, and pistachio bowl, and remove and discard the skin of the almonds and pistachios.
+3) After the soaking time, drain the soaking water from the almond, and pistachio bowl, and peel and discard the skin of the almonds and pistachios.

 4) Add those to the blender jar along with soaked cashews, and spices.
 Also, add gulkand, another ½ cup of water to help in the grinding process.
 (NOTE: If making a drink right away from the paste then add saffron here in the grinder.)